VemundR/minm4-mind4-benchmarking/README.md

 To use this method, simply utilise the functions minm4(m_df, y_df, list, baseyear, startyear) or mind4(m_df, y_df, list, baseyear, startyear).
 These functions take the arguments:

-m_df: a dataframe with a monthly pd.PeriodIndex,
+m_df: a dataframe with a monthly or quarterly pd.PeriodIndex,

 y_df: a dataframe with a yearly pd.PeriodIndex,